JosephNam/projectr-web/README.md

 - Within both repositories, run `npm start` to start both the web and api servers.
 Again, if using a Unix-based system, you may need to run the above with root privileges.
 Open a web browser and visit http://localhost:3000/app/login to view Projectr's home page.

+### Troubleshooting

+- After running `npm install`, the server may crash from unmet dependencies.
+To remedy this issue, get the name of the unmet dependency and manually type
+`npm install {#dependencyName} --save` into the terminal.